Box-Covariances of Hyperuniform Point Processes: Introduction

 In higher dimensions $d>1$, the computations and presentation of the results become significantly more involved.
 Hence, we restrict our discussion in Section \ref{sec:highdim} to the case $ d = 2 $.
 The resulting covariance structure is stated in Theorem~\ref{thm:Cov_non_int_2} below and the employed methods can be extended to higher dimensions.

-The previous results show that the microscopic correlations (described by $\beta$) become irrelevant when 'zooming out', and that a universal covariance structure emerges.
-The number statistics $\eta(\Lambda_n(z))$ forget the microscopic position of points of $\eta$ and what remains in the large-$n$ limit is a 'coarse-grained' process parametrized by the shift $z\in\R^d$.
-This 'coarse-grained' process is asymptotically Gaussian, under the so called \emph{Brillinger-mixing} condition (see Definition \ref{dfn:Brillinger} below).
+The previous results show that the microscopic correlations (described by $\beta$) become irrelevant when ``zooming out'', and that a universal covariance structure emerges.
+The number statistics $\eta(\Lambda_n(z))$ forget the microscopic position of points of $\eta$ and what remains in the large-$n$ limit is a ``coarse-grained'' process parametrized by the shift $z\in\mathbb{R}^d$.
+This ``coarse-grained'' process is asymptotically Gaussian, under the so-called \emph{Brillinger-mixing} condition (see Definition \ref{dfn:Brillinger} below).

-\begin{satz} Let $\eta$ be a hyperuniform point process satisfying the assumptions of Theorem \ref{thm:Cov_integrable}, Theorem \ref{thm:Cov_non_int} with $a>0$, or that of Theorem \ref{thm:Cov_non_int_2} below.
-If $\eta$ is Brillinger-mixing, then we have weak convergence in finite dimensional distributions
+\begin{satz} Let $\eta$ be a hyperuniform point process satisfying the assumptions of Theorem \ref{thm:Cov_integrable} for $d\ge2$, Theorem \ref{thm:Cov_non_int} for $d=1$ and $a>0$, or that of Theorem \ref{thm:Cov_non_int_2} below.
+If $\eta$ is Brillinger-mixing, then we have weak convergence in finite-dimensional distributions

-towards a centred stationary Gaussian field $G$ with covariance function $\cov(z)$.
-In the case of $d=1$ with $a>0$, we obtain the increment process $G(z)=B_{a/2}(z+1)-B_{a/2}(z)$ of the fractional Brownian motion $B_{a/2}$ with Hurst index $a/2$. \end{satz} For $ d = 1 $ and $a>0$, the covariance function $\cov$ is continuous at $z=0$ and the Kolmogorov–Chentsov theorem implies that the process $ G $ admits $\alpha$-Hölder continuous paths for all $\alpha < \frac{a}{2}$, see Figure~\ref{fig:G}.
-By \cite{NecSuffCont}, the converse implication also holds, i.e.~$G$ has discontinuous paths if ${\cov}$ is discontinuous as in the integrable setting of Theorem \ref{thm:Cov_integrable} or the case $d=1,a=0$.
+towards a centered stationary Gaussian field $G$ with covariance function $\mathrm{cov}(z)$.
+In the case of $d=1$ with $a>0$, we obtain the increment process $G(z)=B_{a/2}(z+1)-B_{a/2}(z)$ of the fractional Brownian motion $B_{a/2}$ with Hurst index $a/2$. \end{satz} Note that existence of the Gaussian field $G$ follows from the existence of the fractional Brownian noise, due to Kolmogorov's extension theorem and non-negative-definiteness of $\mathrm{cov}$.
+For $ d = 1 $ and $a>0$, the covariance function $\mathrm{cov}$ is continuous at $z=0$ and the Kolmogorov–Chentsov theorem implies that the process $ G $ admits $\alpha$-Hölder continuous paths for all $\alpha < {a}/{2}$, see Figure~\ref{fig:G}.
+By \cite{NecSuffCont}, the converse implication also holds, i.e.~$G$ has discontinuous paths if ${\mathrm{cov}}$ is discontinuous as in the integrable setting of Theorem \ref{thm:Cov_integrable} or the case $d=1,a=0$ (where $G$ exists by the same reasoning, but Theorem \ref{thm:CLT} does not apply).